JuliaMath/OverflowContexts.jl/README.md

 # Custom Numeric Types Support

 If you are implementing your own `Number` types, this package should just work for you so long as you extend the Base operators and the Base.Checked `checked_` methods.
-For `saturating_`, your package will need to either take OverflowContexts as a dependency or a weak dependency in order to import the `saturating_` methods, until/unless Julia implements them directly.
+For `saturating_`, your package will need to either take OverflowContexts as a dependency or a weak dependency with a package extension in order to import the `saturating_` methods, until/unless Julia implements them directly.

 ## Related Packages